cinout/ACME_BUY/README.md

 - authentication security, store in cookie or localStorage
 - in the forms, image can be either string (read from server) or File ()
 - log out/ sign in, conflict between seller status and navigate (redirects)
+- RHF's defaultValue in profile section is only initialized once, but need to be updated.
+Use reset({variable:watch(variable)}) to manually update it.

 ## 🦄 Unique Features